 podman generate systemd \ --new --name toms-mongo \ > /etc/systemd/system/toms-mongo.service

-This should create the file.
+This should have created a file.
 Let’s check:

 $ ls -al /etc/systemd/system/toms-mongo.service -rw-r--r--.
 1 root root 918 Mar 8 18:16 /etc/systemd/system/toms-mongo.service